 In TS 28.312 Rel-18, procedures for intent conflict resolution are introduced, where the MnS consumer needs to modify its intent based on received intent conflict reports.
 Intent conflict reports identify the conflicting intent, conflicting expectation, conflicting target, and corresponding recommended solution.
 However, allowed values for recommendedsolutions are “modify” or “delete”, which means the MnS consumer may need to modify the intent many times without any assistance.
 It defeats the purpose of introducing IDMS, relieving the burden of the consumer.

 Sometimes an MnS consumer may express multiple intent expectations with different preference for the same requirement.
 The MnS producer should give priority to satisfying the IntentExpectation(s) with higher preference.
-For example, the MnS consumer proposes a requirement on E2E latency smaller than 5 ms and prefers air latency
+For example, the MnS consumer proposes arequirements which can be translated to following expectation:

+IntentExpectation1, preference on E2E latency

+IntentExpectation2, more preference on air latency

+IntentExpectation3, minmum UL/DL UE throughput larger than 50 Mbps.